 RACV's Royal Auto magazine featured this 'Safe Barriers Save Lives' article in the December 2017 edition:

-SPASA Victoria asks all SPASA Victoria Pool Shops & Spa Retailers, as well as Suppliers & Builders with consumer access, to support this important campaign.
+SPASAVIC asks all SPASAVIC Pool Shops & Spa Retailers, as well as Suppliers & Builders with consumer access, to support this important campaign.